lmccalman/reverend/README.rst

 Building
 --------

-First you need to check out cnpy as a submodule:
+First you need to build cnpy.
+In the directory cnpy type:

-$ git submodule init
+$ cmake .
-$ git submodule update
+$ make

 Now, go into the cpp directory and build the executable in-source: